kirru2198/Projects/DevOps-Project_1/3_Docker_part.md

        sudo docker rm -f sc1
        ```
      - This ensured that the port was freed for use by the new container.

+---

+### 8. **Testing the Deployment**
+   - After making a change to the `index.html` file (e.g., adding the line `"Hello, this is project one!"`), the change was committed to the repository.
+   - The webhook detected the change, which triggered the Jenkins build automatically.
+   - The deployment was automatically updated, and visiting the public IP of the Prod server displayed the updated message on the browser.